jamen/css-get-unit/README.md

 // => ['100', '99', '.25']
 ```

-Note: This module stays future-proof by stripping any letters off the end.
+This module stays future-proof by stripping any letters off the end.
 So non-existent units are still stripped.
 Use another module to check the validity of unit.

 Getting the unit with the stripped number:

 ```javascript
 var value = '100px';
 var number = strip(value);